Are condo fees worth it?

 Parking could be an issue

 Since condos are typically located in more urban areas, parking is almost always an issue for you or your visitors.
-Know how many parking spaces you have.
+Know how many parking spaces you have or how many

 Know whether spaces are owned (on title) or exclusive (you don’t own it, but have exclusive rights to it).

-Also ask about parking for visitors: if you live in a condo with 100 units and there are only 3 visitor spaces, it’s likely going to be a challenge every time you have guests.
+Also ask about parking for visitors: if you live in a building with 100 units and there are only 3 visitor spaces in the parking lot, it’s likely going to be a challenge.
+This will happen every time you have guests.
 Also: be sure you know whether your parking is outside or in a garage.
+Also be sure to ask about renting an additional spot.
+Many developments have extras on hand for this purpose that they rent monthly or annually.

 This can be a dealbreaker for some people.